shreyapy/CloudArchitect/README.md

 # CloudArchitect
-This Repo will be used for Cloud Architect Prep
+This Repo will be used for Cloud Architect Preparation.